nigelhorne/Devel-FIXME/README.md

 solution.

-The solution to the first two problems is to make the reporting smart, so that it decides which FIXMEs are printed and which arent.
+The solution to the first two problems is to make the reporting smart, so that it decides which FIXMEs are printed and which aren't.

 The solution to the last problem is to have it happen automatically whenever the source code in question is used, and furthermore, to report context too.